carolineeeeeee/transformation_selection/README.md

 5. *torchvision_eval.pickle*: contains the matching of scene changes in all CV-HAZOP entries to Torchvision image transformations.

 ## Experiment with experts
-1. *expert_results.pdf*

-    This file contains:
+*expert_results.pdf* contains:

-    i.
-Individual expert results for identifying image transformations simulating the CV-HAZOP entries.
+1. Individual expert results for identifying image transformations simulating the CV-HAZOP entries.

-    ii.
-'Ground truth' obtained by transformations agreed by the majority of the experts participated in the experiment after the discussion of difference in their results and our results.
+2. 'Ground truth' obtained by transformations agreed by the majority of the experts participated in the experiment after the discussion of difference in their results and our results.

-    iii.
-Mapping results by our systematic method and the automation of the systematic method.
+3. Mapping results by our systematic method and the automation of the systematic method.

-2. *?.pdf*

-    This file contains challenges identified by each participant and their feedback on how well our method addressed it.
+4. Challenges identified by each participant and their feedback on how well our method addressed it.